 A 2021 Consumer Intelligence Series survey conducted by PwC found that 83% of consumers believe companies should follow the best practices in ESG, while 76% of the surveyed consumers plan to discontinue their association with companies that poorly treat the environment, employees, or the local community.

 Startups with ESG policies can easily build a good brand reputation through positive PR.
 Through press coverage of its environment-friendly policies, early-stage startups can increase their brand awareness and their brand appeal to potential consumers.
 Additionally, ESG investment companies can also establish brand trust and increase their overall appeal to their consumer base.

 Given their smaller business size, startups are more vulnerable to market risks and negative brand perceptions when compared to larger and established companies.
 Financial frauds or negative media coverage can permanently damage newer companies that lack a strong “brand heritage” or values to fall back on.

 ESG-compliant startups can go a long way in reducing market risks and scandals through better governance and practices.
 An added advantage is that smaller enterprises are flexible enough to inculcate ESG practices.

 To be competitive and successful in today’s market conditions, startups need to adopt ESG-friendly policies early on from their inception.
+Startup workshops have increasingly helped businesses understand and adopt these policies.
 Businesses failing to be ESG-compliant can suffer from a negative brand perception among consumers, investors, and employees.
 There are tremendous business benefits of adopting ESG policies – and they can shape the future of our business world and environment.